What is LVC's Title IV code for the FAFSA?

 Where can I find information on outside scholarships?

 The guidance center at your high school is a great source for outside scholarship information.
-You may also find scholarships in your community or linked off the LVC website.
+You may also find scholarships in your community.

 If my FAFSA is selected for verification, what must I do next?